cahya-wirawan/indonesian-language-models/indonesia/README.md

 # Indonesian Language Modeling
-The content of this directory has been moved to [Indonesian Language Modeling](../ULMFiT)
+The content of this directory has been moved to [Universal Language Model Fine-tuning (ULMFiT) for Indonesian](../ULMFiT)